landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 *Responsible Parties:* Rick Rogers will manage the meteorological data, Sam Singer will manage the bird survey data, Patrick Pullman and Cathy Thompson will manage the water quality data, Barbra Hubble is responsible for the wetlands survey dataset, and the map data will be managed by Julie Reynolds.

 **Data analysis:** responsible of various activities related to data analysis such as examining, analyzing, sorting, aggregating, transforming, modeling, visualizing, validating, presenting, to answer research questions.
-*Responsible Parties:* Julie Reynolds will be responsible for the creation of the maps, Rick Rogers is responsible for the meteorological data analysis, Sam Singer and Arthur Chapman will work on the bird survey data, Patrick Pullman and Cathy Thompson will work on the water quality data, Barbra Hubble and Henry Cortez will work on the wetlands dataset
+*Responsible Parties:* Julie Reynolds will be responsible for the creation of the maps, Rick Rogers is responsible for the meteorological data analysis, Sam Singer and Arthur Chapman will work on the bird survey data, Patrick Pullman and Cathy Thompson will work on the water quality data, Barbra Hubble and Henry Cortez will work on the wetlands dataset.

 **Archiving and preservation:** responsible for assuring archiving and storage, preservation and access to data (and associated metadata) long term (e.g. in a repository or managed internally).
-*Responsible Parties:* Rick Rogers will preserve the various meteorological dataset versions, Sam Singer will preserve all of the bird survey data, Patrick Pullman will preserve the water quality data, Barbra Hubble will preserve the identified and de-identified wetlands surveys, Bethany Barnard will preserve the map data
+*Responsible Parties:* Rick Rogers will preserve the various meteorological dataset versions, Sam Singer will preserve all of the bird survey data, Patrick Pullman will preserve the water quality data, Barbra Hubble will preserve the identified and de-identified wetlands surveys, Bethany Barnard will preserve the map data.

 The table below provides a compact summary of everyone's responsibilities.